Skip to main content

 How to keep your feet healthy this summer

-Everyone knows about using sun cream, after-sun and moisturiser to protect their body against harmful UV rays, but what about looking after one of most hardworking and underrated of body parts - your feet?
-A podiatrist shares a range of practical tips on how to keep your feet healthy this summer.
+We all know about using sun cream, aftersun, and moisturiser to protect ourselves against harmful UV rays.
+But what about looking after one of the most hardworking and underrated parts of the body - your feet?
+A qualified podiatrist shares some summer foot care tips to help keep your feet healthy this summer.

-Did you know that going out with bare feet during summer is often better for you than wearing flip-flops or sandals?
-Or that nails are made of protein and are therefore as vulnerable to sun damage as your skin?
+Did you know that going out with bare feet during summer is often better for us than wearing flip-flops or sandals?
+Or that nails are made of protein and therefore as vulnerable to sun damage as our skin?

-The truth is, aside from clipping our toenails and making the odd, usually last-ditch visit to the podiatrist for (mainly aesthetic) reasons, most of us shamefully neglect our feet.
+The truth is, aside from clipping our toenails and making the odd, last-ditch visit to the podiatrist, most of us shamefully neglect our feet.

-Yet, during the summer months, they are especially vulnerable to damage from the sun as well as painful conditions resulting from general wear and tear, such as unsightly blisters and dry, cracked skin.
+During the summer months, they are especially vulnerable to damage from the sun.
+They're also susceptible to painful conditions resulting from general wear and tear - like unsightly blisters and dry, cracked skin.

-"Walking in sandals or flip-flops in warmer weather can really dry out your feet, especially at the heels, which can be painful."
+"Walking in sandals or flip-flops in warmer weather can really dry out our feet, especially at the heels, which can be painful."

 She points out that in the summer months, many of us forget to include our feet in our sun protection regime.
-But it's important not to neglect them; your feet receive a lot of exposure if you are wearing flip-flops or sandals.
+But it's important not to neglect them - our feet receive a lot of exposure if we're wearing flip-flops or sandals.

-"If you are lying down and sunbathing on the beach, don't forget to apply sun cream to the top and the soles of your feet.
-Getting burnt here can be very painful!"
+"If you are lying down and sunbathing on the beach, don't forget to apply sunscreen to the top of your feet, as well as your soles.
+Getting burnt here can be very painful."

 Support your feet and prevent blisters

-Flip-flops are a cool, comfy and a great choice when walking on the beach, in the garden or around the house.
-However, they are not ideal for long walks or for wearing every day as they provide very little support.
+Flip-flops are a cool, comfy choice when walking on the beach, in the garden or around the house.
+However, they are not ideal for long walks or for wearing every day, as they provide very little arch support.

-"The best summer sandal for frequent wear is one with straps that hold your foot in place across the top and at the back - a gladiator sandal, for example," says McConnachie.
+"The best summer sandal for frequent wear is one with straps that hold your foot in place across the top and at the back - for example, a gladiator sandal," says McConnachie.
 "You can also buy sandals with moulded soles that support the arch of your feet.
 These offer more support and are usually more comfortable than completely flat soles."

 The correct choice of summer footwear can also prevent painful blisters.
 Caused by rubbing - especially between the toes if you're wearing flip-flops with a toe-stop - they are more common in hot weather and can last as long as seven days.